bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 * A typo in segue identification was fixed.
 * The view controller was also made to pop to provide user feedback.

+### Messages don't load

+* Fetching message boards no longer works once messages have been sent.
+* Similar to the first bug, console output gives message "Expected to decode Array<Any> but found a dictionary instead."

+#### Fix

+* Similar to the first bug, decoding messages as a dictionary with String keys fixed the issue.